LIVE LTL RATES

 One header.
 One key.

-Pass your API key in the apikey header.
+Pass your wak_live_* key in the Authorization Bearer header.
 No OAuth flows.
 No token refresh.
 No session management.
-Generate keys from your dashboard.
-Rotate or revoke at any time.
+Generate keys from the self-serve API onboarding flow.
+Rotate or revoke when needed.

 Test mode